- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 Some bowls are tuned to specific notes corresponding to the chakras:

-Discover our artisanal collection of handmade Tibetan singing bowls
+Discover our handcrafted collection of Tibetan singing bowls

 How to use a Tibetan singing bowl?